 Carl, Lisa and Janik's bright orange Mercedes 407D, was once a fire engine and has been used all over Europe since it was converted into a camper.
 Water tanks, outdoor shower and solar panels allow for a completely self-sufficient vanlife.
 And when you take a look at the super cosy interior with wood-burning and baking oven, the question of homesickness becomes superfluous!

-For the past five years, 22-year-old Frye has been living in the forests of the most beautiful national parks in the USA: Grand Etang, Yellowstone and Glacier.
+Frye has lived in the forests of the most beautiful national parks in the USA for seven years: Grand Etang, Yellowstone and Glacier.
 His VW bus, a T3 from the 1980s, is as rustic as his living space: With a lot of wood, Frye has carpentered a fortified high roof and adapted the interior - including a holder for his axe.

 Home is where you park it - in the case of kite surfers Daan and Merel from Holland, on the most beautiful beaches in Holland to pursue their sporting hobby.
 To ensure that there is enough room for all the equipment in the Mercedes Sprinter, the couple created plenty of storage space when converting the vehicle.
 And thanks to the light wood look and beautiful details, the interior is also super cosy.

 Welcome to Vanlife Paradise: The "Cankuna Campers" Julian and Lara exchanged their VW buses for a spacious school bus from 1989.
 The conversion in cosy shabby style is simply phenomenal - not only because of the old wing door that leads to a small terrace at the rear.

 This cool off-road van has been home to Philip and Lydia for six years.
 The surfer couple converted the old ambulance themselves and added plenty of features to live on America's most beautiful beaches.
 The interior is small but nice - and even offers space for surfboards under the roof.